-Bunions rarely develop from growths of bone, but the deformities occur when normal bones move out of position.
-The big toe falls to the side of the foot while the bone it is connected to in the foot falls the other way.
-As a result, the bones move out of alignment.
+Bunions (hallux valgus) are painful bony bumps that form on the outer edges of the foot, at the base of the toe joint.
+They rarely develop from additional growths of bone, but rather occur when normal bones move out of position.
+The big toe drifts towards the lesser toes while the long bone it is connected to drifts the opposite way.
+As a result, the bones move out of alignment, forming a bump.
 Bunions can occur on either side of the front part of the foot but are most often seen at the base of the big toe.
-The medical term for bunions is Hallux valgus.
-Allowed to progress, the condition will develop to the point of a partial dislocation.
+If allowed to progress, bunions can cause a partial dislocation of the toe.

-Bunions can form for several reasons.
-Some people are born with them but most develop over time due to improper shoe gear, loose ligaments, or changes in the shape of the joint over time.
-Heredity has been shown to play the major role in bunion formation, with certain families having multiple members with bunions.
-Statistically, women are more likely than men to have painful bunions predominantly from the unyielding style of shoes seen today.
+Bunions can develop and progress over time due to improper footwear, loose ligaments, or changes in the shape of the joint over time.
+Statistically, women are more likely than men to have painful bunions, due in large part to women’s footwear being narrow, placing higher demand on the joints of the foot.
 Abnormal mechanical function of the foot can also play a role in the development of bunions.

-Weil Foot & Ankle Institute proudly offers two proprietary procedures available for treating bunions.
-They are:
+Weil Foot & Ankle Institute proudly offers two proprietary procedures for treating bunions.
+These are:

-Lapiplasty – which addresses the instability by fusing a joint in the midfoot
+- Lapiplasty: Addresses the instability by fusing a joint in the midfoot.

-Scarfplasty – which realigns the bones and allows for a shorter recovery time than most bunion procedures.
-Both feet can be treated in a single surgery and patients can bear weight almost immediately after surgery.
+- Scarfplasty: Also known as the “Scarf Procedure,” this surgery was developed by the surgeons at Weil Foot & Ankle Institute and is now utilized worldwide.
+Scarfplasty aligns the bones and allows for a shorter recovery time than most bunion procedures.
+Both feet can be treated in a single surgery and patients can bear weight almost immediately after.

-Surgical procedures for bunion removal are usually performed on an outpatient basis in either a surgical center or hospital.
-In many cases, other associated conditions such as hammertoes, corns, or calluses, at the same time.
+Surgical procedures for bunion removal are usually performed in the outpatient setting, either in a surgical center or hospital.
+In many cases, other associated conditions such as hammer toes may be corrected at the same time.

 View research and publications from Weil Foot & Ankle Institute on bunion surgery: